francisbarton/boundr/README.md

 ### Retrieve area boundaries and data from the ONS Open Geography Portal

+** This README is now out of date, as the package has been refactored. ** ** A new README will be written to document the new approach. **

 The main function of this package is to download area lookups and boundaries (in GeoJSON format) using the ONS Open Geography API, for all sub-areas - at a specified level - within a specified area.
 The main